alters-mit/magnebot/doc/magnebot_controller.md

 | 4a, 4b, 4c | 0, 1, 2 | 0, 1, 2, 3, 4, 5, 6, 7 |
 | 5a, 5b, 5c | 0, 1, 2 | 0, 1, 2, 3 |

 Images of each scene+layout combination can be found [here](https://github.com/alters-mit/magnebot/tree/master/doc/images/floorplans).
+Images are named `scene_layout.jpg`.

 Images of where each room in a scene is can be found [here](https://github.com/alters-mit/magnebot/tree/master/doc/images/rooms).
+Images are named `scene_layout.jpg` (there aren't any letters in the scene name because the difference between lettered variants is purely aesthetic and the room maps are identical).

 You can call `init_scene()` more than once to reset the simulation.